mathparracho/PSCC_datachallenge/README.md

 However turns out the model was very sensible to seed variations and it performed worse in comparison to the vanilla SwinUNETR.
 Frankly, I do not know the reason for this behavior but it is what it is.

 So, to the final Kaggle score, the SwinUNETR model with 10 epochs was the best.

+## Important:

+If you want to re-run the model, please make sure all paths are right to get the data and the models.
+I did not upload the data into this repository.